-Arts Council Wales Research Residency
+Arts Council Wales Research Residency, 2015

-As a photographic artist, one can’t help being affected by this dramatic, awe inspiring location with it’s sublime vistas and jaw dropping engineering.
+As a photographic artist, one can’t help being affected by this dramatic, awe- inspiring location with it’s sublime vistas and jaw dropping engineering.
 But as we know, our rural landscapes are imbued with multiple meanings as industry, agriculture and culture play their part in turning our ‘untouched wilderness’ into something else.
 Here at Elan Valley, the human impacts are profound and for me the task of unravelling this ‘landscape’ was both rewarding and concerning at the same time.

-Pretty soon into the residency I felt there was a ‘tension’ overhanging the Valley.
+Early in the residency I felt there was a ‘tension’ overhanging the Valley.
 A tension between a positive culture of conservation and regeneration set against a backdrop of commercial deforestation and destructive sheep farming.
 The replanting of native trees, wildflower meadows and the creation of sanctuaries for birds and wildlife, in the shadow of empty grasslands, poor acid soil, silent pine forests and low biodiversity.
 Certainly, you only have to rise a few hundred metres from the Valley floor before you encounter wide open grasslands dominated by sheep and nothing much else.
 One afternoon I walked around Claewen reservoir and didn’t see a single tree or hear a single bird.
-Although it was mid July it felt like mid winter, bleak and cold.
+Although it was mid July it felt like Mid- winter, bleak and cold.
 George Monbiot’s quote, in his book Feral, immediately came to mind….

 ‘We live in a shadowland, a dim flattened relic of what there once was, of what there could be again’